 BMW C SPORT / GT

-BMW released their C series of maxiscooters in two variants: Sport and GT for their entrance into the North American market.
-Both models were released in the USA for 2013, where they remain on sale as of 2016.
-In Canada the Sport model was dropped after 2014.
+BMW released their C series of maxiscooters in two variants: Sport and GT for their 2013 entrance into the North American market.
+The GT variant (C 650 GT) remains on sale as of 2017, whereas the original C 600 Sport was dropped after 2014.
+This model returned to the USA with updates for 2016 as the C 650 Sport, but it has not returned to the Canadian market.

 BMW’s concept behind these scooters was to combine the practicality of a scooter (storage, ergonomics, simple operation) with the power and nimble handling of a motorcycle.
 Where these two models differ is that the C 600/650 Sport is a stripped down design aimed at solo riders, while the GT is fully featured for touring use.
 Both models share the same 647cc twin cylinder motor, but the GT provides a stepped two person seat and has a larger rear end to provide more storage.